avinashbabudonthu/java/maven/notes.md

 	</dependencies>
 </dependencyManagement>
 ```
-* By declaring the spring-core version in the parent, all submodules that depend on spring-core can declare the dependency using only the groupId and artifactId, and the version will be inherited
+* By declaring the `junit` version in the parent, all submodules that depend on `junit` can declare the dependency using only the groupId and artifactId, and the version will be inherited
 ```
 <dependency>
 	<groupId>junit</groupId>